-Elk Area 1040 (4-0 Ranch Wildlife Area) is closed to general season deer and elk hunting.
-Elk hunting will only be allowed through the permit system on these lands.

-Antlerless elk opportunity was increased in 2014 in GMU 181 due to increasing herd size and depredation complaints, and boundary changes were made to hunts in this area in 2018 to include Elk Area 1075 and 1082 to continue refining our efforts to address problematic elk distributions.

-Elk in this unit primarily inhabit private lands and acquiring access prior to applying for permits is highly recommended.
+- 1. Elk Area 1040 (4-0 Ranch Wildlife Area) is closed to general season deer and elk hunting.
+Elk hunting will only be allowed through the permit system on these lands. - 2.
+Antlerless elk opportunity has decreased in GMU 181 due to declining herd size and depredation complaints.
+Boundary changes were made to hunts in this area in 2018 to include Elk Area 1075 and 1082 to continue refining our efforts to address problematic elk distributions.
+Elk in this unit primarily inhabit private lands during hunting seasons and acquiring access prior to applying for permits is highly recommended. - 3.
 During the summer of 2015, a large wildfire burned through a large portion of the Wenaha-Tucannon Wilderness, extending slightly into GMU 172 on Grouse Flats.
-A large portion of the fire that occurred in Washington burned later into September, creating desirable habitat conditions for elk with low intensity burning.
+A large portion of the fire that occurred in Washington burned later into September, creating desirable habitat conditions for elk with low intensity burning. - 4.
+Severe winters occurred during 2016/2017 and 2018/2019, resulting in high mortality rates of elk.
+Antlerless opportunity throughout the Blue Mountains has been severely reduced on public lands as a result.
+Calf recruitment has yet to rebound and harvest will remain below average.